Why are so many Australian children homeless?

 These disruptions have a lasting impact on children.
 Tragically, research shows that children experiencing homelessness have poorer physical and mental health and lower educational outcomes than their peers.
 They also suffer more developmental delays, behavioural stress and lower self-esteem, causing them to fall behind in their learning.

 For Lily, Aiden and Emma, being homeless was upsetting and disruptive.
 It was heart-breaking for their mum, Amy.

 When they first fled the children's abusive father, Amy moved the family to a cheap rental property, full of hope of a fresh new start.
 But when the property was sold and she could no longer afford the rent, the family was evicted.
 With nowhere else to go, Amy and the children were forced to live in their car.
 They used the local park toilets to wash, and ate dinner in the back of the car.

 The three children became anxious and depressed with no room to play or sleep properly.
 They had frequent colds, and Lily and Aiden regularly missed school.
 It was upsetting not to be able to see their friends and they fell behind in their class work.

 Thankfully, Amy was put in contact with Mission Australia and we found a home for her and her children.
 We also linked Amy to studies that would later help her find a job, and settled the children into a new school.
 With our support, Amy is now on the path to independence and Lily, Aiden and Emma have a stable and secure home life.

 1.9 million Australian children like Lily, Aiden and Emma are affected by family violence in their early to middle years.
 Mission Australia works with families like Amy's to help them avoid homelessness and regain control of their lives.

-Independence is precious.
 When a child's life is disrupted by no fault of their own, a little extra support can ensure they have a brighter future.
-You can help children experiencing homelessness by making a donation today.
+You can help children experiencing homelessness by making a donation todayDonate today

 *Names changed to protect the people we help.